 201.20 NOTIFICATION TO INVESTIGATING OFFICERS.
 Officer's Responsibilities.
-The senior officer at the scene shall immediately notify the watch senior officer at the scene shall immediately notify the watch commander of the Area of occurrence of the following:
+The senior officer at the scene shall immediately notify the watch commander of the Area of occurrence of the following:

-- \ A homicide or suspected homicide; - \ A crime of violence where the victim is likely to die; - \ An extortion or extortion threat; - \ A kidnapping; - \ Any crime which has the potential for attracting major press coverage; - \ Any crime where the facts indicate a connection to a Citywide problem; or, - \ Any information regarding a crime, wanted person, or arrest which requires an immediate follow-up investigation.
+- A homicide or suspected homicide; - A crime of violence where the victim is likely to die; - An extortion or extortion threat; - A kidnapping; - Any crime which has the potential for attracting major press coverage; - Any crime where the facts indicate a connection to a Citywide problem; or. - Any information regarding a crime, wanted person, or arrest which requires an immediate follow-up investigation.